 So who is right and who is wrong?
 The answer is no-one as every golfer has to discover through practice which way of putting allows him or her to putt in the most consistent way.

 For example, Dave Stockton allows his left to separate well away from his side in his forward stroke as the back of his left hand continues directly down his aimline (target line).

 The extent of the separation, if any, is therefore a matter of preference.
 Attempting to consciously holding it to your side during your follow-through could lead to you rotating your shoulders and closing down your putterface prematurely through the contact area.

 The secret of accurate putting is retaining the squareness of your putter blade to your aimline through impact and a bit beyond.

 If you can do this consistently, well and good.
-If not, you can experiment with the position of your Left Elbow to see if some modification can lead to an improvement.
+If not, you can experiment to see if some modification can lead to an improvement.

 1 = The Complete Short Game - Ernie Els